What can I do with a BSN degree besides patient care?

 You won’t necessarily have to leave your place of employment to advance to one of these roles.
 As healthcare organizations deal with a growing patient population and a shortage of skilled healthcare professionals, nurses with advanced knowledge and skills are in high demand.

 An MSN program focused on leadership and administration will not only help you bring your career to the next level, but it will also provide you with the management and organizational knowledge you need to succeed in a leadership role.
 You could then potentially consider a post master's Doctor in Nursing Practice (DNP) program to earn the terminal degree in nursing and advance to the highest levels in the profession.

-4. Consider work-from-home nursing jobs
+4. Consider non-bedside nursing jobs

 A traditional job as a registered nurse requires you to practice in a clinical environment.
 However, there are positions that may allow you to provide nursing care and instruction remotely, such as: